 You must meet specific requirements to receive SSDI benefits.
 These include having:

-- A minimum number of work credits
+- A minimum number of work credits (the more hours and years you work, the more work credits you can earn)

 - A certain amount of recent work history